josmar-crwdstffng/angular/aio/content/guide/user-input.md

 <div class="callout is-helpful">

-<header>This won't work at all unless you bind to an event.</header>
+<header>This will not work at all unless you bind to an event.</header>

 Angular updates the bindings \(and therefore the screen\) only if the app does something in response to asynchronous events, such as keystrokes.
 This example code binds the `keyup` event to the number 0, the shortest template statement possible.